DanteChristmas/rails-developer-exercise/README.markdown

 # Rails Developer Exercise
 ## (Semi Broken) Todo App!

+## COMMENTS
+There's a minor clash with the acceptance criteria here.
+In order to deal with the Project title uniqueness issue, I have implemented both a uniqueness model validation check and added a unique index to the projects table title column.
+After implementing soft delete this creates an issue where a project title can not be duplicated even after it has been "deleted".
+I've decided to just leave the unique index in place until it can be clarified.

 ## INSTRUCTIONS

 Your task with this excercise is to fix the bugs and improve the application